flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 The tribes each have different traits.
 The Sebestiors are valued for their intellect and engineering prowess.
 The Brutors, as their name might suggest, are among the more disciplined and militaristic of the tribes.
 The Krusual are much more secretive and far more adept at the political game.
+The Vherokior are prized for their social skills, and can be found often as leaders in the business and spiritual communities.
-The Thukkers, as noted above, are much more nomadic and able to rely much more on their judgment and instinct in emergency situations.
+The Thukkers, as noted
+above, are much more nomadic and able to rely much more on their judgment and instinct in emergency situations.
 The Nefantar and Starkmanir have only recently returned to the flock, and other than troubles integrating have not really